loft-demos/vcluster-platform-demo-app-template/scripts/README.md

 # Scripts

-This folder has eight scripts that matter for the self-contained `vind` path.
+This folder has nine scripts that matter for the self-contained `vind` path.

 ## `replace-text-local.sh`